duckwork/duckwork.github.io/readlist.md

 - _Doctor Placebo_ -- Alan Wall
 - _Exploding the Phone_ -- Phil Lapsley
-- [_Instructions to the Cook: A Zen Master's Lessons in Living a Life That Matters_]({% post_url 2017-07-04-instructions-to-the-cook %}) -- Bernie Glassman & Rick Fields
+- [_Instructions to the Cook: A Zen Master's Lessons in Living a Life That Matters_][ittc] -- Bernie Glassman & Rick Fields
 - _Letters to a Young Poet Rainer_ -- Maria Rilke
 - _Love's Work_ -- Gillian Rose
 - _Newsfail_ -- Jamie Kilsten & Allison Kilkenny